 After fully assembling the mask, flatten your plastic-coated paper clip.
 Use a seam ripper to poke a tiny hole in the lining side of the fabric, close to the side seam.
 Insert the wire and center it at the top of the mask.
 Be sure to orient it so that the pleats are folding down from the top on the outside of the mask.
 Sew a small box around the wire, while holding it close to the seam.
 See the photo below:

 Ta-Da!!
 Now you have your very own accordion style face mask.
 Wear it in good health.
 Thanks for sewing with me.
-I wish that you and your family stay healthy!
-Check back for my next blog post, on how to make a contoured/wireless face mask!
+I hope that you and your family stay healthy!